 Sumitomo Chemical will continue creating and implementing various initiatives to maintain and promote the health of employees in line with the belief that personnel are the most important management resource.
-In addition, we will assess the results of these initiatives, make improvements, and implement PDCA cycles in our continuing efforts to develop more effective measures and support employee health.
+Furthermore, we will assess the results of these initiatives, make improvements, and run the PDCA cycles in our continuing efforts to develop more effective measures and support employee health.